teobaluta/provero/README.md

 ### 3. PixelDP Model

-Randomized ResNet20 neural net on the CIFAR10 dataset (downloaded from [pixeldp](https://github.com/columbia/pixeldp) repo).
+Randomized ResNet20 neural net on the CIFAR10 dataset (downloaded from [pixeldp](https://github.com/columbia/pixeldp) repo during the installation phase).

 How to Extend
 -------------